Who We Are

 We broaden our impact by joining hands on projects with fellow non-profits, including the Boca Grande Garden Club, the Johann Fust Community Library, the Boca Grande History Center, the Boca Grande Women’s Club and the Island School.
 This powerful unity is what our island is all about.

-The goals and purposes of the Boca Grande Art Center are to provide education, promote community awareness of the visual arts, and to enhance cultural advantages in the community.
+The mission of the nonprofit Boca Grande Art Center (BGAC) is to promote education and community awareness of the visual arts and enhance the cultural opportunities in the community.

 How We Support Our Community